 The house is located at 125 South Second Street, Danville, KY 40422.
 It is a white two-story wooden structure considered to be large for the time.
 To the right side stands a small one-story brick structure, the apothecary, where Dr. McDowell would provide medicine for his patients and others.
 To the left is the patio and garden where Dr. McDowell would grow medicinal plants for the apothecary.
 On the garden front there is a large two-sided plaque that reads:

-Ephraim McDowell House
+Front of the plaque at the Ephraim McDowell House

 “Home of Ephraim McDowell, the “father of modern surgery.”
 Here on December 25, 1809 McDowell performed the first successful abdominal operation when he took a 22-pound ovarian cysts from Jane Todd Crawford of Green Co.
 With no anesthesia, she sang hymns during the operation.
 Crawford recovered in 25 days and lived until 1842”